767781724/ATechBooking/README.md

 # ATechBooking
-a react native project for atech booking by typescript.
+a react native project for atech booking.

 # license
 MIT